Notification to participants

 Contract Award Report

-Contracting authorities are required to produce a report after awarding any contract above the relevant EU threshold, including any above EU threshold contracts awarded under a framework agreement.
+Contracting authorities are required to produce a report after awarding any contract above the relevant threshold, including any above threshold contracts awarded under a framework agreement.

 This report must be documented and the documentation kept for 3 years.
-The report must contain the information set out in Regulation 84 and made available to the EU Commission and/or the Cabinet Office should it request it.
+The report must contain the information set out in Regulation 84 and made available to the Cabinet Office should it request it.

 An example Contract Award Report is available.